HVAC PERFORMANCE TESTING

-Air Conditioning Performance Testing shows how efficiently your system is running, where in the systems problems exist, and thus where to make improvements to get maximum efficiency.
+HVAC Performance Testing measures how efficiently your system is running, where system problems exist, and thus where to make improvements to maximize efficiency.

-Since air conditioners are the greatest consumers of electricity in most hot, humid climates, energy efficiency requires that ...
+Since air conditioners are the largest consumers of electricity in most hot, humid climates, energy efficiency requires that ...

 1) A/C units perform close to their design capacity when cooling the air (system performance)

-2) Very little of this cool air is leaking into attics and other place where it is wasted (system tightness)
+2) Very little of this cool air leaks into attics and other place where it is wasted (system tightness)

 3) Cool air is distributed in the proper amount to every room (system balance)